 Still, here are a few PC Mag references worth researching:

 - SecureZip PKware® is a free download that radically upgrades WinZip and creates drag and drop navigation to encrypt the content when you create compressed files.

 - Virtu installs free for personal use, and only $5/month for Pro version.
 It promises end-to-end email encryption while using any email service: “Military Grade Encryption for Less Than A Cup of Coffee.”

 - Enlocked secures email end-to-end with a simple application.
 It sits on your device and only sends fully PGO-encrypted content.
 Recipients will need their own passports to open encrypted docs.
 It’s free for users who send 10 messages/month or less.
 But, it is used heavily in market segments like healthcare, financial services, and lay businesses, where costs are higher and volume-related.

-- Vaporsteam® asserting that “privacy should not be a luxury.”
+- Vaporsteam® asserts that “privacy should not be a luxury.”
 Messages, conversations, images, and documents can be vaporized after sending.
 It even protects against screenshots.
-You can download from AppleStore and GooglePlay.
-An award-winning program from a recognized thought leader, this shields compliance protected data and treats every communication as top security.
+You can download it from AppleStore and GooglePlay.
+An award-winning program from a recognized thought leader, this shields compliance-protected data and treats every communication as top security.